psolomin/beam-playground/kinesis-io-with-enhanced-fan-out/README.md

 1. start consumer with file sink (parquet)
 2. start producer with known output records
 3. (optionally)
     - re-shard Kinesis stream
     - app kill and start from savepoint
+      - Simulate migration from previous Beam release
+      - Simulate migration to previous Beam release
     - app start at some timestamp
     - run with increased network latency (via `tc`)
     - run with artificial "slow" processor (see `processTimePerRecord` cmd argument)
     - run with a sometimes-failing processor (see `failAfterRecordsSeenCnt` cmd argument)
 4. check file sink outputs (with `pyspark`)

 ## Requirements